 You may be eligible for a reduction in the amount you have to pay towards the cost of your care, depending on your savings and, if applicable, your income including state benefits and work pensions.

 For more information contact your local authority.

 Direct payments are cash payments given to service users in lieu of community care services they require and are intended to give users greater choice in their care.
-The payment is sufficient to enable the service user to purchase services to meet their needs, and is means-tested based on a person’s income and assets.
+The payment is sufficient to enable the service user to purchase services to meet their

 Direct payments empower service users to commission services for themselves; but while responsibility is conferred upon the individual to choose their preferred care, support services are available via the local authority.